tgdwyer/tgdwyer.github.io/_chapters/levelsofabstraction.md

 - If necessary, CPU stores result, sets status flags, etc.

 Registers are locations on the CPU with very low-latency access due to their physical proximity to the execution engine.
 Modern x86 processors also have 2 or 3 levels of cache memory physically on-board the CPU.
 Accessing cache memory is slower than accessing registers (with all sorts of very complicated special cases) but still many times faster than accessing main memory.
 The CPU handles the movement of instructions and data between levels of cache memory and main memory automatically, cleverly and—for the most part—transparently.
 To cut a long story short, it can be very difficult to predict how long a particular memory access will take.
 Probably, accessing small amounts of memory repeatedly will be cached at a high-level and therefore fast.

+## Other Models of Computation

+Turing Machines are a conceptual model of computation based on a physical analogy of tapes being written to and read from as they feed through a machine.
+The operations written on the tape determine the machine's operation.

+The von Neumann model of computation is a very practical one, upon which most modern computers base their architecture.

+We will see there are other models of computation that are also useful.
+In particular, we will look at the [Lambda Calculus](lambdacalculus), which was roughly a contemporary of these other models but based on mathematical functions, their application and composition.
+We will see that while imperative programming languages are roughly abstractions of machine architecture, functional programming languages provide an alternative abstraction built upon the rules of the lambda calculus.
+They provide advantages